-As detailed in Appendix A3.1, a recent rule change introduced a new annual reporting requirement on AEMO, known as the 'transition plan for system security' (or transition plan)..
+As detailed in Appendix A3.1, a recent rule change introduced a new annual reporting requirement on AEMO, called the 'Transition Plan for System Security'184.
 AEMO will publish the first of these reports by 1 December 2024.
 The transition plan will consider the broad areas outlined above and will include an overview of this in the transition plan.
 The support of both the TNSPs and the DNSPs will be a key part of developing a robust transition plan.

 This work builds on the substantial work already in progress by AEMO and the NSPs to support the energy transition across Australia.
-The key relevant initiatives include:
+Some of the key relevant initiatives related to the energy transition include:

 - AEMO's Engineering Roadmap to 100% Renewables. - Annual reporting by AEMO on the steps it will take to manage security through the transition.
-As detailed in Appendix A3.1, a recent rule change introduced a new annual reporting requirement on AEMO, known as the 'transition plan for system security' (or transition plan).
-AEMO will publish the first of these reports by 1 December 2024. - Program of work underway to operate South Australia with fewer synchronous generating units online under certain operating conditions, as detailed in Section 2.1.1. - Initiatives by AEMO to manage system security and system strength detailed in Section 6.4.4.
+As detailed in Appendix A3.1, a recent rule change introduced a new annual reporting requirement on AEMO, known as the 'Transition Plan for System Security'.
+AEMO will publish the first of these reports by 1 December 2024. - Program of work underway to operate South Australia with fewer synchronous generating units online under certain operating conditions, as detailed in Section 2.1.1. - Initiatives by AEMO to manage system security and system strength detailed in Section 6.4.4. - The Operations Technology Program, which was initiated to uplift AEMO's control room technical capability in line with the rules and regulations185. - AEMO's involvement with the Global Power System Transformation Consortium (G-PST)186.